kazuyamarino/nsy-docs/README.md

 * [NSY Model] To input multiple data into the database at once in one command, [See Documentation](https://github.com/kazuyamarino/nsy-docs/blob/master/NSY_MODEL.md#multi-insert-multi_insert).
 * Razr is a powerful PHP template engine for PHP, [See Documentation](https://github.com/kazuyamarino/nsy-docs/blob/master/NSY_RAZR.md).
 * Migration is like version control for your database, [See Documentation](https://github.com/kazuyamarino/nsy-docs/blob/master/NSY_MIGRATION.md).
+* Latitude is a SQL query builder with zero dependencies and a fluent interface, [See Documentation](https://latitude.shadowhand.com/).

 ---